Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 - why the current maintenance model is fragile
 - what institutional and partner support makes possible
 - how SignWriting Platform V3 fits the long-term direction
+- how SignWriting should be understood in relation to the most visible other script conceptions
+- how Brazil and South Korea together show both maturity and live infrastructure dependence:
+  Brazil as the strongest documented empirical center, South Korea as a current official institutional proof point
+- how the science framing becomes a concrete research and infrastructure program

 ## Reading Order